arp242/arp242.net/_posts/2016-10-26-i-dont-like-git-but-im-going-to-migrate-my-projects-to-it.markdown

 - Lots of people are familiar with git and GitHub – not so much with mercurial and Bitbucket.
 I feel I’m missing out on bug reports and patches because people simply can’t be bothered sending them on an unfamiliar platform.
-At least one person "forked" my project by converting the hg repo to git and uploading it to GitHub.
+At least one person "forked" my project by converting the mercurial repo to git and uploading it to GitHub.

 - A number of tools only work with git, and either don’t want to implement mercurial support or sometimes even removed it.